 Policy It is the policy of the ICE Service to maintain an efficient system for the use, accountability and maintenance of all keys and locks.

-Components Y N NA.
-Remarks The security officer[s], or equivalent in IGSAs, has attended an approved locksmith training program.
-The security officer, or equivalent in IGSAs, has responsibly for all administrative duties and responsibilities relating to keys, locks etc. The security officer, or equivalent in IGSAs, provides training to employees in key control. \boxtimes The security officer, or equivalent in IGSAs, maintains inventories of all keys, locks and locking devices.
-The security officer follows a preventive maintenance program and maintains all preventive maintenance documentation. Ø Facility policies and procedures address the issue of compromised keys and locks. \boxtimes The security officer, or equivalent in IGSAs, develops policy and procedures to ensure safe combinations integrity.
-Only dead bolt or dead lock functions are used in detainee accessible areas. \boxtimes Non-authorized locks (as specified in the Detention Standard) are not used in detainee accessible areas. \boxtimes The facility does not use grand master keying systems. \square All worn or discarded keys and locks cut up and properly disposed of .
-Padlocks and/or chains are not used on cell doors. \boxtimes The entrance/exit door locks to detainee living quarters, or areas with an occupant load of 50 or more people, conform to Occupational Safety and Environmental Health Manual, Chapter 3 National Fire Protection Association Life Safety Code 101. × The operational keyboard sufficient to accommodate all the facility key rings including keys in use is located in a secure area.
+Components Y N NA Remarks The security officer[s], or equivalent in IGSAs, has \square \boxtimes attended an approved locksmith training program.
+The security officer, or equivalent in IGSAs, has responsibly for all administrative duties and responsibilities \boxtimes \square relating to keys, locks etc. The security officer, or equivalent in IGSAs, provides \boxtimes Π training to employees in key control.
+The security officer, or equivalent in IGSAs, maintains \boxtimes Π inventories of all keys, locks and locking devices.
+The security officer follows a preventive maintenance program and maintains all preventive maintenance \boxtimes documentation.
+Facility policies and procedures address the issue of \boxtimes \square П compromised keys and locks.
+The security officer, or equivalent in IGSAs, develops policy and procedures to ensure safe combinations \boxtimes \Box integrity.
+Only dead bolt or dead lock functions are used in detainee \boxtimes \square П accessible areas.
+Non-authorized locks (as specified in the Detention Padlocks, chain, etc are \boxtimes Standard) are not used in detainee accessible areas. not used M The facility does not use grand master keying systems. Π

+The facility account account and grand macter heying eyetenite.
+All worn or discarded keys and locks cut up and properly disposed of . \boxtimes Padlocks and/or chains are not used on cell doors. \boxtimes · · The entrance/exit door locks to detainee living quarters, or areas with an occupant load of 50 or more people, conform to Occupational Safety and Environmental Health Manual, Chapter 3 National Fire Protection Association Life Safety Code 101.
+The operational keyboard sufficient to accommodate all the facility key rings including keys in use is located in a secure area.
 Procedures in place to ensure that key rings are: Identifiable Numbers of keys on the ring are cited?
-Keys cannot be removed from issued key rings Emergency keys are available for all areas of the facility. \boxtimes The facilities use a key accountability system.
-Officers sign for keys with a picture chit.
-Authorization is necessary to issue any restricted key. \boxtimes Individual gun lockers are provided.
+Keys cannot be removed from issued key rings Emergency keys are available for all areas of the facility. \boxtimes The facilities use a key accountability system. \boxtimes -

+The facilities use a key accountability system.
+Authorization is necessary to issue any restricted key.
+Individual gun lockers are provided.
 They are located in an area that permits constant officer observation.
-In an area that does not allow detainee or public access. × ·
+In an area that does not allow detainee or public access.
+In sallyport area (outside processing).
+In lobby, and before entering secure areas of the facility

-KEY AND LOCK CONTROL (SECURITY, ACCOUNTABILITY AND MAINTENANCE)

-Policy It is the policy of the ICE Service to maintain an efficient system for the use, accountability and maintenance of all keys and locks.

-Components Υ N NA Remarks The facility has a key accountability policy and procedures to ensure key accountability.
+KEY AND LOCK CONTROL (SECURITY, ACCOUNTABILITY AND MAINTENANCE) Policy It is the policy of the ICE Service to maintain an efficient system for the use, accountability and maintenance of all keys and locks.
+Components Y N NA Remarks The facility has a key accountability policy and procedures to ensure key accountability.
 The keys are physically counted daily.
 All staff members are trained and held responsible for adhering to proper procedures for the handling of keys.
 Issued keys are returned immediately in the event an employee inadvertently carries a key ring home.
 When a key or key ring is lost, misplaced, or not accounted for, the shift supervisor is immediately notified.
 Detainees are not permitted to handle keys assigned to staff.